ferrous-systems/rust-exercises/exercise-book/src/fundamentals/green-yellow-game.md

 If you need it, we have provided a [complete solution](../../../exercise-solutions/green-yellow/src/bin/complete.rs) for this exercise.

-Here are some test cases to check your algorith (scroll past them to get to the hints section, if you need a hint):
+Here are some test cases to check your algorithm (scroll past them to get to the hints section, if you need a hint):

 ```rust
 #[test]